peterdurham/code-boost/content/blog/javascript-array-methods/index.md

 console.log(reversedNumbers)
 // [4, 3, 2, 1]
 ```

-This method reverses the entire order of an array so that the first element is in the beginning and the last at the end.
+This method reverses the entire order of an array so that the first element is in the beginning and the last is at the end.
 The reverse method returns the reversed array.

 ## Accessor Methods

 The following methods do not mutate the initial array, instead they return a new array based on it:

-### concat([element1, element2, …])
+### Concat( [element] )

 ```javascript
 const beginning = [1, 2]
 const end = [3, 4, 5]